ABigDumbBear/KumaRenderer/README.md

 Unlike some larger and more ambitious graphics libraries, KumaGL does not intend to wrap every last bit of OpenGL functionality.
 Rather, it provides a handful of utility classes to help any rendering-focused projects get off the ground.

 ## Features
-* Simple 3D math implementation
-* Automatic creation and deletion of vertex buffers
+* Automatic creation and deletion of OpenGL objects
+* Convenient 3D math classes
 * Simple instanced rendering
+* GLSL shader support
+* Texture loading/mapping
 * Framebuffers and renderbuffers
-* GLSL shader loading
-* Texture loading/mapping

-## Planned Features
-* Skeletal animation

-## External dependencies
-KumaGL requires no external libraries; however, to build the included example projects, you will need to install GLFW.

 ## Building
 To build KumaGL along with the example projects and unit tests, the standard CMake procedure can be followed: